 Neutropenia: This is a condition in which there are too few neutrophils in the bloodstream.
 Neutrophils are a type of white blood cell.
 The reduction of white blood cells leads to an increased risk for infection.

 Bone Marrow Aspiration: A procedure performed to acquire a small amount of liquid bone marrow.
-The sample is examined to find abnormal bone marrow cells (cell size, shape or look).
+The sample is examined to find abnormal bone marrow cells (cell size, shape, or look).
 Additional testing may be done to identify genetic abnormalities.
-The area around the hip bone is numbed and then a special needle is inserted and a sample of the marrow (liquid) is taken.
-This test is usually done at the same time as a bone marrow biopsy.
+The area around the hip bone is numbed, and then a special needle is inserted so that a sample of (liquid) bone marrow is obtained.

 Cytogenetics: The study of the structure of chromosomes (DNA), which is the part of the cell that contains genetic information.
 Cytogenetic tests are carried out on samples of blood and bone marrow.
 It is used to detect any chromosomal abnormalities associated with chronic lymphocytic leukemia.
 This information helps in the diagnosis and selection of optimal treatment.

-Flow cytometry: This is a test that is used to study blood cells, marrow cells or cells from a biopsy and provides information as to surface markers on the cells.
+Flow Cytometry: This is a test that is used to study blood cells or bone marrow cells, and provides information about surface markers on the cells.
 This is the cell’s immune fingerprint.
-Doctors can use this test to see exactly what type of cells are in the specimen and to answer questions such as is there evidence of a cancerous clone, as in CLL or a mismatched ratio of immune cells, such as in AIDS.
+Doctors can use this test to see exactly what type of cells are in the specimen.
+Additionally, it can provide answers to questions such as is there evidence of a cancerous clone as found in CLL, or is there a mismatched ratio of immune cells as is found with AIDS.

 Immunophenotyping: This is a process that is used to find specific types of cells within a blood sample.
 It looks at antigens or markers on the surface of the cell to identify antibodies.